AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/Q1-activities/2015-01-01-questionnaire-activities-introtext.md

 ## What will your business do?
 List your business activities to help us identify what licences and permits you might need.
-For example, my business will sell clothing.
+For example, my business will sell food.